 We held a public planning/input session in August 2018 and connected with many interested community gardeners and growers who embraced the concept.
 Before long, the core team of collaborative partners and volunteers had been formed.
 Our all-volunteer planning team defines and oversees the key elements of our free seed library.
 We hosted the launch of this new community resource in March 2019 at the Sturgeon Bay Library.

 During the coronavirus pandemic in 2020 and 2021, we offered our seeds via pre-packaged seed bundles.
-Hopefully, by 2022 we will offer our seeds through Door County Library branches and you will be able to peruse and select the varieties that you are most interested in growing.
+In 2022, we offered our seeds through all eight Door County Library branches, as well as at several community events.